panktipatel1711/AI-Powered-Medical-Image-Analysis/README.md

 * `data/`: Sample medical images for testing.
 * `notebooks/`: Jupyter notebooks for data exploration and training logs.
 * `requirements.txt`: List of all Python dependencies.
+* ~outouts/` : In Normal condition and pneumonia condition outputs are there.

 ## 🚀 How to Run
 1. Clone the repository: